vietanhdev/open-adas/README.md

-# Advanced driver-assistance system using Jetson Nano
+# OpenADAS - An advanced driver-assistance system using Jetson Nano

 An advanced driver-assistance system on Jetson Nano embedded computer with four main functions: forward collision warning, lane departure warning, traffic sign recognition and overspeed warning.
 This repository contains source code for Jetson Nano, not including the source code for model training and conversion.